jhart3000/Snake-Eyes/README.md

 This is a spring boot app using Java 11, maven and mongoDB.
 It requires the lombok plugin to be enabled with your chosen IDE.
-It also supports Docker.
+It also supports Docker and Sonar Qube.

 After cloning the repository from GitHub the project must be built using mvn clean install to generate the snakeeyes-0.0.1-SNAPSHOT.jar in the target folder.